Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Comparison of three models

 \section{Comparison of three models}

 In this section, we compare the following models.
 The first model is given by the Hamiltonian in \eqref{eq:full_hamiltonian} analyzed in the preceding sections.
 The second is called in the literature the Caldeira-Leggett model \cite{Grabert} and \cite{CL}.
-It differs from the Hamiltonian of model one \eqref{eq:full_hamiltonian} in the coupling:
+It differs from the Hamiltonian of the first model \eqref{eq:full_hamiltonian} in the coupling:

-In the original Caldeira-Leggett model $(-C_n)$ stands for $C_n$, however, the coefficients of the reduced master equation are insensitive to this sign change.
+In the original Caldeira-Leggett model $(-C_n)$ stands for $C_n$; however, the coefficients of the reduced master equation are insensitive to this sign change.